-• Students are required to upload the completed and signed mid-rotation feedback form to ICON to receive full credit.

-\cdot Students are required to complete and upload a Social Determinants of Health assignment.
-See ICON for more information.

-· Students are required to log their 24-hour calls on Clerx under "Collegiate RCEs".

-· Students are required to log the ICU Required Clinical Experiences (RCEs) in Clerx.

-• Students are required to attend the scheduled Advanced Student Lectures during their rotation.
-Attendance is mandatory.

-\cdot Students are required to complete an assignment for the Critical Care Professionalism Seminar as well as attend the discussion held the afternoon of the last Wednesday of the rotation.
-Attendance is mandatory.

-• Students are required to evaluate a minimum of 3 Pediatric faculty, fellows, and residents with whom they work throughout the 4-week rotation.
+- · Students are required to upload the completed and signed mid-rotation feedback form to ICON to receive full credit. - · Students are required to complete and upload a Social Determinants of Health assignment.
+See ICON for more information. - · Students are required to log their 24-hour calls on Clerx under "Collegiate RCEs". - · Students are required to log the ICU Required Clinical Experiences (RCEs) in Clerx. - · Students are required to attend the scheduled Advanced Student Lectures during their rotation.
+Attendance is mandatory. - · Students are required to complete an assignment for the Critical Care Professionalism Seminar as well as attend the discussion held the afternoon of the last Wednesday of the rotation.
+Attendance is mandatory. - · Students are responsible for initiating on-line evaluations. - · Students are required to complete the CCOM Clerkship Evaluation. - · Students are required to evaluate a minimum of 3 Pediatric faculty, fellows, and residents with whom they work throughout the 4-week rotation.